 New Karen Blixens Plads in Copenhagen merges urban space and nature

-Completed in 2019 after a design by award-winning Danish architectural firm COBE, Karen Blixen Plads is a new iconic plaza connecting the Copenhagen University South Campus with Amager Commons, a 40-hectare natural reserve in the southern part of the Danish capital.
+Completed in 2019 after a design by award-winning Danish architectural firm COBE, Karen Blixens Plads is a new iconic plaza connecting the Copenhagen University South Campus with Amager Commons, a 40-hectare natural reserve in the southern part of the Danish capital.

 With a total area of 21,415 square meters/230,000 square feet, the plaza, one of the largest urban spaces in Copenhagen, is aimed at connecting the three main entrances of the university while, at the same time, providing a recreational space for the students and parking space for up to 2,000 bicycles.

 To create a seamless transition between the urban space and Amager Commons, COBE designed the plaza as an undulated surface, with the bicycle parking lots located under a sequence of “hills” made in reinforced concrete and clad with tiles whose beige color echoes that of the university buildings nearby.
-At the same time, the Danish firm devised a gradual metamorphosis of the hard-landscaped area of the plaza into a green space by the means of a number of circular grass lawns that progressively transform into larger organic-shaped artificial meadows.
+At the same time, the Danish firm devised a gradual metamorphosis of the hard-landscaped area of the plaza into a green space by means of a number of circular grass lawns that progressively transform into larger organic-shaped artificial meadows.

-“The urban space is connected to Amager Commons through a gradual transition, which makes Karen Blixens Plads a hybrid of a park and a public square (…) As a natural meeting place, the area offers a flexible zone where many different activities can unfold, including informal breaks, lectures, group work or events outside of school hours, serving as an urban living room”.
-COBE
+“The urban space is connected to Amager Commons through a gradual transition, which makes Karen Blixens Plads a hybrid of a park and a public square (…) As a natural meeting place, the area offers a flexible zone where many different activities can unfold, including informal breaks, lectures, group work or events outside of school hours, serving as an urban living room”; COBE says.

-Cross-sections of the plaza.
-Courtesy COBE.
+Cross-section of the plaza; courtesy COBE.

-View of the plaza at dusk.
+View of the plaza at dusk; © Rasmus Hjortshøj – COAST.

-All photographs © Rasmus Hjortshøj; courtesy of COBE.
+All images are courtesy of COBE.

 More in Copenhagen & eastern Denmark